NextG-Wireless-Lab-Mason/Context-Aware-Terrestrial-Satellite-Spectrum-Sharing-CAT3S-/README.md

 #How to Run the code:

 1. First, gather all required data by accessing the contents within the "Codebook" folder and the "data" folder or utilize the split_csv.py script provided in the "Context-aware-Spectrum-Coexistence-Analyzer" project [1].
 3. Run the rest_server.py which will send the necessary information to the simulator.py.
-For setting up the Dynamic Spectrum Access (DSA) framework's environment, ensure to utilize the information from the "DSA" folder located in the "Context-aware-Spectrum-Coexistence-Analyzer" [1].
+For setting up the Dynamic Spectrum Access (DSA) framework's environment, ensure to incorporate all the information from the "DSA" folder located in the "Context-aware-Spectrum-Coexistence-Analyzer" [1].
 4. Run the simulator.py which will analyze the I/N for all the MBSs and dynamically optimize the multi-antenna MBSs’ parameters using a polynomial time complexity MBS control algorithm.
 5. Run the app.py